 This course covers economic concepts relevant to strategic managerial decision making.
 Topics include demand and supply analysis, consumer demand theory, forecasting, production and cost analysis, price determination in alternative market structures, government regulation and control, risk analysis, and regulatory theory.
 Applications, including simulation, are used for an understanding of economic tools and their potential use for solving real-world problem [s.
 In addition, the course will provide a basic introduction to econometric analysis and its role in managerial decision making.

 Prerequisite(s): MAT 1110 or MAT 3410

-ECN 3950 - FDS: EconomicsFaculty Directed Study in Economics
+ECN 3950 - Faculty Directed Study: Economics